 The Bible teaches that Jesus intercedes in heaven on behalf of the believers, “Therefore He is able also to save forever those who draw near to God through Him, since He always lives to make intercession for them” (Hebrews 7:25).

 Some wrongly believe that Christ’s ministry for the believers ended at the cross.
-But a careful study of the Sanctuary reveals that the sacrifice of lamb was merely the firsts step that the priest performed on behalf of the sinner.
+But a careful study of the Sanctuary reveals that the sacrifice of lamb in the court yard was merely the first step that the priest performed on behalf of the sinner.
 The priest continued his ministry in the Holy and most Holy place interceding for the repentant ones.

 In His service,